-Mentoring
+2. Mentoring

 - Full-time faculty members are responsible for mentoring students.
-Please ask faculty for their availability during office hours or by appointment for any issues of concern. - Part-time faculty are not required to keep formal office hours, but will meet with students by appointment for issues of concern regarding the courses they teach. - The undergraduate coordinator, the department chair, and the MFA and EdM. director are available to address all student concerns by email, telephone, and in person. - Confidential, professional, personal counseling is available for all students at Rutgers Counseling, ADAP and Psychiatric Services (848-932-7884) http://health.rutgers.edu/
+Please ask faculty for their availability during office hours or by appointment for any issues of concern. - Part-time faculty are not required to keep formal office hours, but will meet with students by appointment for issues of concern regarding the courses they teach. - The undergraduate coordinator, the department chair, and the MFA and EdM. director are available to address all student concerns by email, telephone, and in person. - Confidential, professional, personal counseling is available for all students at Rutgers Counseling, ADAP and Psychiatric Services (848-932-7884). http://health.rutgers.edu/

-Representation at Faculty Meetings
+3. Representation At Faculty Meetings

-- Students elect two representatives from the BFA program and one representative from the BA and EDM. program to attend open faculty meetings. - It is expected that the Mason Gross student representative also attends faculty meetings if this person is different from the elected student reps.
+- Students elect two representatives from the BFA program; typically, one student is nominated to represent the interests of first & second year students, and one student is nominated to represent the interests of third and four year students.
+BA majors nominate one representative from the BA program to attend designated faculty meetings.
+The EdM and MFA programs may also elect a representative to serve and attend designated faculty meetings. - It is expected that the Mason Gross student government representative also attends faculty meetings if this person is different from the elected BFA student reps.

-Ticket Policies/Cultural Opportunities To become a dance artist, it is necessary to gain exposure to the wide range of choreography in the field, as well as to become knowledgeable about other artistic disciplines.
+Ticket Policies/Cultural Opportunities

+To become a dance artist, it is necessary to gain exposure to the wide range of choreography in the field, as well as to become knowledgeable about other artistic disciplines.
 The student's ability to deepen their understanding of the arts will make an important difference in their careers.
 It is a great advantage that Rutgers University is located near one of the world's major centers of art: New York City.
 Students are strongly encouraged to broaden their exposure to the arts by taking advantage of productions, museums, galleries and libraries located in New York and other centers.
 The State Theater in New Brunswick, the McCarter Theater in Princeton, and the New Jersey Performing Arts Center in Newark are convenient and important venues where students may see the world's major dance companies at reasonable ticket prices.